Considering Breast Augmentation

 - Breast Implant Illness (BII): Some individuals report symptoms such as joint and muscle pain, fatigue, memory issues, migraines, and skin problems, which they attribute to breast implants.
 While ongoing research is being conducted, it is important to be aware of this potential concern.

-Dr. Mistry is committed to patient education and will discuss all risks, ensuring you have the information needed to make an informed choice.
-Note: Returning to the operating room (theatre) is generally a decision made by your surgeon, Dr. Mistry, and will be based on a thorough assessment of the complication and the best course of action to resolve it.
+Dr Mistry is dedicated to patient education and will discuss all potential risks to help you make an informed decision.
+Please note that any decision to return to the operating room will be made by Dr Mistry based on a careful assessment of the situation and the most appropriate steps to address it.

 After Surgery Recovery